piscolomo/ate/README.md

 ## Templates

 In order to use Ate in a file template, use the suffix `.ate`, e.g. `public/index.html.ate` and add the path of your view in the parse method.
-Feel free to use any markup language as HTML
+Feel free to use any markup language as HTML.

 ```html
 <!-- public/index.html.ate -->